damianhakert/damianhakert.github.io/source/_posts/2016-03-03-start-with-an-issue.markdown

 The title changed seven times until finally it’s renamed Todo’s.
 There were 30 participants marked in the issue, but some may have just been watching, or may have taken other actions such as adding a label.
-In total, 13 people add to the discussion.
+In total, 13 people added to the discussion.

-At one point early on, Job summarized [the next actions to take][next actions].
+At one point early on, Job summarized [the next actions to take][next actions] and assigned them.

 - formal proposal (Job / Darby / other people)
 - mockups (Job)